AFTER SEEING A BROADWAY MUSICAL, LARRY DECIDES TO CREATE

 "The Neighbors" stars Jami Gertz as Debbie Weaver, Lenny Venito as Marty Weaver, Simon Templeman as Larry Bird, Toks Olagundoye as Jackie Joyner-Kersee, Clara Mamet as Amber Weaver, Tim Jo as Reggie Jackson, Ian Patrick as Dick Butkus, Max Charles as Max Weaver and Isabella Cramp as Abby Weaver.

 Guest starring are Doug Jones as Dominique Wilkins, Katherine Tokarz as Mary Lou Retton, Patrick O'Sullivan as Johnny Unitas, Alden Ray as Kareem Abdul-Jabbar, Kiersten Lyons as Billie Jean King, Caitlin Thompson as reporter, Nick Eldredge as high pants alien and Tristen Winger as clown.

 "Sing Like a Larry Bird" was written by Tracy Oliver and directed by John Fortenberry.

 "The Neighbors" is broadcast in 720 Progressive (720P), ABC's selected HDTV format with 5.1 channel surround sound.
-A TV parental guideline will be assigned closer to airdate.
+This program carries a TV-PG parental guideline.

 For more information about "The Neighbors" visit ABC.com/TheNeighbors